solarwinds/solarwinds-apm-ruby/README.md

 AppOpticsAPM
 ```

-Make sure that the appoptics gem is loaded _after_ Sinatra either by listing `gem 'appoptics'` after Sinatra in your Gemfile or calling the `require 'appoptics'` directive after Sinatra is loaded.
+Make sure that the appoptics_apm gem is loaded _after_ Sinatra either by listing `gem 'appoptics_apm'` after Sinatra in your Gemfile or calling the `require 'appoptics_gem'` directive after Sinatra is loaded.

-With this, the appoptics gem will automatically detect Sinatra on boot and instrument key components.
+With this, the appoptics_apm gem will automatically detect Sinatra on boot and instrument key components.

 ## Padrino

 ![Padrino](http://docs.appoptics.solarwinds.com/images/ruby_readme/padrino.png)

-As long as the appoptics gem is in your `Gemfile` (inserted after the `gem 'padrino'` directive) and you are calling `Bundler.require`, the appoptics gem will automatically instrument Padrino applications.
+As long as the appoptics_apm gem is in your `Gemfile` (inserted after the `gem 'padrino'` directive) and you are calling `Bundler.require`, the appoptics_apm gem will automatically instrument Padrino applications.

 If you need to set `AppOpticsAPM::Config` values on stack boot, you can do so by adding the following
 to your `config/boot.rb` file: